The Remarkable History of Vancouver, Washington. The original Vancouver.

 In 1806, American explorers Meriwether Lewis and William Clark camped at what is now Capt.
 William Clark Park at Cottonwood Beach just east of Vancouver on the return leg of their famed western expedition.
 Lewis characterized the area as “the only desired situation for settlement west of the Rocky Mountains.”

 In 1825, Dr. John McLoughlin decided to move the northwest headquarters of the Hudson’s Bay Company from Astoria, Oregon to a more favorable setting upriver.
 He named the site after Point Vancouver on Broughton’s original map.
 Fort Vancouver was thus born.

 For many years, Fort Vancouver was the center of all fur trading in the Pacific Northwest from its vital location on the Columbia River.
 Vancouver was also a center of British dominion over the Oregon Territory.
 In 1846, American control was extended north to the 49th parallel.
-The northwest became part of the United States and Captain Vancouver moved north to Canada, where a new city was born named Vancouver.
-The Canadian city was incorporated 29 years later.
+The northwest became part of the United States and the Hudson's Bay Company moved north to Victoria, Canada.

 In 1849, American troops arrived to establish Columbia (later Vancouver) Barracks.
 It served as military headquarters for much of the Pacific Northwest.
 The neighboring settlement was named “the City of Columbia.”

 Finally, on Jan.
 23, 1857, the City of Vancouver was incorporated.
 Through the rest of the century, Vancouver steadily developed.
 In 1908, the first rail line east through the Washington side of the Columbia River Gorge reached Vancouver.
 In 1910, a railroad bridge was opened south across the Columbia.
 In 1917, the first span of the Interstate Bridge was completed.